ghik/silencer/README.md

 ## Scala compiler plugin for annotation-based warning suppression

-Scala has no way of warning suppression, which actually hurts more than helps you if you want to have some reasonable policy on warnings in your Scala codebase.
+In Scala, it is generally not possible to suppress warnings locally.
+This actually hurts more than helps you if you want to have some reasonable policy on warnings in your Scala codebase.
 See e.g. [this ticket](https://issues.scala-lang.org/browse/SI-1781) for more discussion.
-The immediate goal of author of this plugin is to be able to turn on `-Xfatal-warnings` option in Scala compiler and enforce zero-warning policy but still be able to consciously silent out warnings in specific code portions which would otherwise be a noise.
+This plugin aims to change the situation.
+The direct motivation for this plugin is to be able to turn on `-Xfatal-warnings` option in Scala compiler and enforce zero-warning policy but still be able to consciously silent out warnings in specific code portions which would otherwise be a noise.

 ### Usage